nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 5. Delete tag
    1. Correct usage:
       1. Test case: `delg urgent -m cs2113t -c Assignment -t assignment2`
-      2. Expected: the program will prompt the user with message: `Confirm delete tag urgent of the task assignment2?` and user enter `y` and hit enter, the program will prompt the user with message: `SUCCESS!!
+      2. Expected: the program will prompt the user with message: `Confirm delete tag urgent of the task assignment2?` and user enter `y` or `yes`, the program will prompt the user with message: `SUCCESS!!
 Tag(s) have been deleted.`
+      1. Test case: `delg`
+      2. Expected: the program will prompt the user with message: `Confirm delete tag urgent of the task assignment2?` and user enter `n` or `no`, the program will prompt the user with message: `The deletion is aborted`
    2. Wrong usage:
       1. Test case: `delg non-exist-tag -m cs2113t -c Assignment -t assignment2`
       2. Expected: the program will prompt the user with message: `Sorry.
 No tasks with the tag found.`